rfougy/riv.systems/cms/works/archive.pdf/managing-volunteer-team.md

 ## Challenges

 Of course, volunteer-based teams don’t come without their challenges.
-The most common is <mark>taking account the varying levels of commitment and fluctuating schedules</mark>.
+The most common is <mark>taking into account the varying levels of commitment and fluctuating schedules</mark>.
 Because members are offering their spare time to volunteer, this time can vary from individual to individual.
 As such, it’s critical to stay aware of each member’s bandwidth in order to manage effectively and reach goals on a weekly basis.

 The other challenge is member turnover.
 Although the majority of members have stayed for several years, <mark>there are inevitable moments when others are unable to continue and new members join in their place</mark>.
 This is only natural—without financial compensation as a retention factor, competing priorities like job changes, family obligations, or educational pursuits can make it difficult to maintain volunteer commitments.